Nightwielder23/bic-shield-compat/README.md

 ## What This Mod Does

-Born in Chaos adds two shield-using mobs: the Skeleton Thrasher and the Door Knight — but they are missing the `forge:shield_users` entity tag.
+Born in Chaos adds two shield-using mobs: the Skeleton Thrasher and the Door Knight, but they are missing the `forge:shield_users` entity tag.
 This means mods that check this tag to determine shield behavior do not recognize them as shield users.
 This mod injects the correct tags at runtime.

 ## Requirements